jmuhlich/alquraishi_sh2_networks/README.rst

 * data: Original source data, consider this read-only.
 * output: Generated data files, do not check in anything in here.
 * src: Source code for data processing.
+* static: Static resources for the web UI.
-* web: Resources for the web UI.
+* templates: Django templates for the web UI.

 Build instructions
 ==================